 For many people, the natural phenomena of the northern lights is a bucket list item.
-The glow that sometimes lights up the sky above the Whitefish Chain is an ethereal sight that is entirely unforgettable.
+The glow that sometimes lights up the sky above the Whitefish Chain here in Minnesota is an ethereal sight that is entirely unforgettable.
 Curtains of greenish or pinkish light dance across the sky, moving up and down in bars or ribbons that grow brighter and softer.

 The northern lights, or aurora borealis, are caused by solar storms, according to earthsky.org.
 Even though the sun is 93 million miles away, large storms send charged solar particles hurtling through space.
 When the earth is in the path of those particles, they react with the earth’s magnetic field and atmosphere, causing atoms in the earth’s atmosphere to light up.
 Different gasses in the atmosphere create different colors of northern lights: oxygen creates a green light, while nitrogen causes blue or pink colors.